 - 3. Petitioner's substantial interests will be affected by the determination of FHFC as follows: - (a) Petitioner has applied for an allocation of competitive 9% low-income housing tax credits under the FHFC Housing Credit ("HC") program.
-The HC Program is set forth in Section 42 of the Internal Revenue Code of 1986, as amended, and it awards developers and investors a dollar for dollar-reduction in income tax liability through the allocation of tax credits in exchange for construction of affordable rental housing units.
+The HC Program is set forth in Section 42 of the Internal Revenue Code of 1986, as amended, and it awards developers and investors a dollar for dollar reduction in income tax liability through the allocation of tax credits in exchange for construction of affordable rental housing units.
 FHFC is the agency designated by the United States Treasury to administer the allocation of tax credits in the State of Florida. - (b) An HC application is comprised of numerous forms which request information of each applicant.
 FHFC adopted the forms by reference in Rule 67-48, FAC. - (c) On or about February 16, 2005, Petitioner submitted to FHFC a HC application in the Large County set-aside for the 2005 funding cycle.
-The application was submitted in an attempt to assist in the financing of the construction of a 128 unit apartment complex in Miami, Florida. - (d) The application was scored by FHFC in accordance with the provisions of Rule 67-48, FAC.
-By letter dated on or about March 18, 2005, FHFC advised Petitioner that its preliminary score was 62 points, with 4.5 proximity tie-breaker points, and that the threshold requirement of site control was not met.
-As a result of Notices of Potential Scoring Errors ("NOPSE's") filed against Petitioner, FHFC notified Petitioner on or about April 15, 2005 that its score was reduced to 57 as a result of a determination that its Local Government Contribution (a \$1,000,000 County loan) received 0 of a possible 5 points, and that Petitioner failed to meet "threshold" due to a permanent financing shortfall and an excess of uses over financing sources attributable to the \$1,000,000 County loan not being considered "firm".
+The application was submitted in an attempt to assist in the financing of the construction of a 132 unit apartment complex in Miami, Florida. - (d) The application was scored by FHFC in accordance with the provisions of Rule 67-48, FAC.
+By letter dated on or about March 18, 2005, FHFC advised Petitioner that its preliminary score was 63 points, with 4.5 proximity tie-breaker points, and that the threshold requirement of site control was not met.
+As a result of Notices of Potential Scoring Errors ("NOPSE's") filed against Petitioner, FHFC notified Petitioner on or about April 15, 2005 that its score was reduced to 58 as a result of a determination that its Local Government Contribution (a \$1,000,000 County loan) received 0 of a possible 5 points, that its total proximity tie-breaker points had been reduced from 4.5 to 3.25 proximity tie-breaker points as a result of a determination that the subject application should lose 1.25 proximity tie-breaker points due to the fact that the grocery store indicated in the HC application contained less than the minimum square footage of 4,500 square feet in order to receive tie-breaker proximity points, and that Petitioner failed to meet "threshold" due to a permanent financing shortfall and an excess of uses over financing sources attributable to the \$1,000,000 County loan not being considered "firm".